DHJ Quick Take: The No. 1 Pick Presser

 What the Column Actually Is

 Newsrooms have always had traffic incentives.
 What makes this one worth writing about is the gap between what the column claims to be and what it is.
-It is not a defense of press access.
-It is not a roster-construction analysis.
-It is not a principled argument against the front office’s culture-first philosophy.
-It is two public figures’ personal lives turned into a column, dressed up in journalistic language to make it feel respectable.
+It is not a defense of press access or a roster-construction analysis.
+It is not even a principled argument against the front office’s philosophy.
+It is two public figures’ personal lives turned into a column, dressed up in journalistic language to make it feel respectable, while the goal is to chase clicks.

-Thursday was a test of whether they would get it.
+Thursday was a test of whether they would get it, but this column is the answer that they apparently will not.

 More Wings Coverage on Dallas Hoops Journal